 The vast number of clubs and various interests covered was a little daunting a first, however I believe I have found a couple of clubs that are very interesting and BMES is most certainly one of these.
 I can see myself being a member of BMES for sometime.
 Fortunately, finding this club was quite easy, it shares a name with my own major which only made it easier.
 However, I can understand the difficulties of finding the right club considering the sheer number of orgs.
 While I understand this sounds backwards, it almost feels as if it is impossible to see all of the student orgs offered and it is worrying that maybe the “right” club just has not been found yet.
 However, this is a perfect example of letting perfect be the enemy of good as there are so may incredible clubs to join and so much to explore therein which is an incredible strength of Ohio State.

-My name is Jack Haney and I am a first year Biomedical Engineering pre-major from Columbus, Ohio.
-I am also in the STEM EE and COF Scholars programs.
-While I am considering going pre-med, my goal is to find a career in which I am engaging with others as much as possible as well as having a positive impact on anyone I can.
+My name is Jack Haney and I am a first-year Philosophy, Politics, and Economics major from Columbus, Ohio.
+I am also a member of the STEM EE Scholars program.
+While I am strongly considering going into law, my goal is to find a career in which I am engaging with others as much as possible as well as having a positive impact on anyone I can.
 I am a strong believer in the tremendous impact a simple act of kindness can have on others and I hope to act on this belief, whether that be as a professional or by sharing a smile on the street.

-Outside of school I am a member of the Club Baseball team and have played competitively my whole life.
-I am also a member of D3, BMES and WOW.
+Beyond the classroom I am a member of the Undergraduate Student Government and I am currently a Committee Representative in Student Affairs.
+I am also a member of the D1 Club Baseball team and I am working on achieving full membership within CCWA.
 In high school I was involved in theater, Model UN, the school paper and Youth in Government as well as being a co-president of my school’s Diversity and Inclusion club and co-founding the Peer Intervention Group and I would love to continue in these areas as well.
-I love to engage with others, be active and explore new areas of interests and I hope to continue to do so at OSU.
+I love to engage with others, be active and explore new areas of interest and I hope to continue to do so at OSU.

 [The Home Page will show a running blog of your recent posts, which are categorized and show on that category’s page.
 Please delete this post or edit with your own information.]